What is Shingles?

 - FACT: Shingles is caused by the same virus that causes chickenpox.

 - FACT: The first time someone is infected with varicella zoster virus they can get chickenpox.
 The virus can then remain dormant in the body for decades and cause shingles later.

 - FACT: Shingles causes a painful, blistering rash that usually appears on just one side of the body, most often on the torso or face.

 - FACT: Pain and numbness may occur in the location of the rash two to four days before the rash appears.

-- FACT: The most common complication of shingles is post-herpetic neuralgia (PHN), a long-lasting, hard to treat pain.
+- FACT: The most common complication of shingles is post-herpetic neuralgia (PHN), a long-lasting, pain that is hard to treat.

 - FACT: PHN lowers quality of life about as much as congestive heart failure, a heart attack, type II diabetes, and major depression.

 - FACT: Medications used to treat PHN pain are only modestly effective.

 - FACT: There is a vaccine available that reduces the risk of shingles by 50 percent and the risk of PHN by 66 percent.

 - FACT: Shingles vaccine is recommended for people even if they’ve had shingles before because they can get it again.